In 1903, the Department of Marine published the following information on the recently completed Pennant Harbour Lighthouse:

 Peter Angus Gray was hired as the first keeper at an annual salary of $100.
 Keeper Gray minded the light until 1920, when his son Joseph C. Gray assumed responsibility for the beacon.
 When Joseph was lost at sea in 1941, his wife Lillian became keeper.
 She served in this role until the light was electrified and automated on January 1, 1965.
 Lillian’s role was then downgraded to that of caretaker, and her salary was likewise reduced to $115, one-fifth of her former salary.
 When the position of caretakers was abolished in 1967, the sixty-two-year run of keepers from the Gray family ended.

 A fibreglass tower replaced the original lighthouse in 1991, after the wooden tower had deteriorated beyond economical repair.
-Pennant Harbour Light was discontinued in late 2016.
+Pennant Harbour Light was discontinued in late 2016, and in 2020, Joseph Poon visited the site and found that the tower was no longer there.

 Keepers: Peter Angus Gray (1903 – 1920), Joseph C. Gray (1920 – 1941), Lillian I. Gray (1941 – 1967).